PhotKosee/container-lab/README.md

-# container-lab
+# Get familiar with Docker and Kubernetes
-Get familiar with Docker &amp; K8
+Practice fundamental Docker and Kubernetes